alfonsosemeraro/pyplutchik/README.md

 PyPlutchik is a module for visualizing the emotional fingerprint of corpora and text annotated with the [Plutchik's model of emotions](https://en.wikipedia.org/wiki/Robert_Plutchik).

 PyPlutchik provides a plug-and-play tool for a quantitative representation of Plutchik's emotions in a text or corpus.
 It is respectful of original colors and spatial displacement of each petal in the Plutchik's wheel.
 In Pyplutchik users can just pass a dictionary as only parameter, where dictionary's keys must be the 8 basic emotions.
-Each value must be $\in{ [0, 1] }$.
+Each value must be ∈ [0, 1].

 <img src="https://github.com/alfonsosemeraro/pyplutchik/blob/master/img/example01.png" alt="Example 1" width="650"/>